 Only consume green food supplements in pregnancy that do not contain any herbs or nutritional supplements that are not recommended for pregnancy such as royal jelly.
 Our FertiliGreens is not suggested for pregnancy because it contains some herbs not meant to be continued in pregnancy.
 A pure powdered spirulina or nutritious herbal pregnancy infusion is a better option for pregnancy.

 Antioxidant supplements shouldn’t be necessary to take during pregnancy.
-Not all nutrients considered to be antioxidants have been studied for safety in pregnancy or during lactation, so it is best to avoid them.
-Some antioxidant blends like Network Antioxidants contain medicinal herbs.
+Not all nutrients considered to be antioxidants have been studied for their safety in pregnancy or during lactation, so it is best to avoid them.
+Some antioxidant blends contain medicinal herbs.
 Most all medicinal herbs should be avoided during pregnancy and lactation.
 Antioxidant blends are best taken in preparation for pregnancy.

 Important antioxidants like vitamin A, E, & C should all be included in your prenatal vitamin and are an important part of preventing preeclampsia.